 11. Match walls and curtains colours

 Choose curtains in the colour of your walls.
-This will make them look blend and create the illusion of larger space.
-Using a contrast curtains will cut out space and will show in details where is the end of your room.
+This will make them look blend and create the illusion of a larger space.
+Using contrast curtains will cut out space and will show in details where is the end of your room.

 12. Use only one colour

-Using furniture with thinner legs will create the illusion of an empty space under them.
+Using furniture with thinner legs will create the illusion of empty space under them.
 If you use furniture that cuts the space and obscures what’s behind, the room looks smaller.
 Transparent and semi-transparent furniture such as glass tables and chairs have the same effect.

 14. Use darker colours at the bottom of the room

 You can use colours to create an optical illusion for a larger room.
 Use carpets and low furniture in darker colours, larger furniture with light tones and set on a bright ceiling.

 The corner shelves are ideal for small spaces and for turning the corner of the room into a cosy corner where you can read, write or draw.
 Add a small table, armchair and books and you’re done.

 Clean windows let the light better through them.
 If your windows have spots on them, the whole room can become darker and gloomier.